Colorado Parks and Wildlife's Schools and Outdoor Learning Environments (SOLE)

-by funding from Great Outdoors Colorado (GOCO) with one simple mission:
+program began in 2013 as a pilot program funded by Great Outdoors Colorado (GOCO) with one simple mission:

 in two schools: Pennock Elementary (Brighton) and Roxborough Intermediate